-- 1) Single Assignment Cases.
+- Single Assignment Cases.
 In all general civil cases that are assigned to a single judge, all pretrial motions including those affecting the trial date must be calendared and heard before the judge to whom the case has been assigned; - 2) Motions affecting a trial date, including preference setting and short cause designation motions are heard by the Presiding Judge;

-- 3) Discovery and other motions assigned to be heard by pro tem judges are heard in the Discovery Departments; - 4) Motions to tax costs, for new trial, and to set aside and vacate judgments and enter a different judgment must be heard by the judge who presided at the trial or proceedings unless that judge is not available; - 5) Apportionment motions in asbestos cases are heard in Department 514 on Tuesdays and Thursdays at 9:00 a.m.
-Call Department 514 at (415) 551-3788 after 2:00 p.m. to schedule a hearing date; - 6) Applications for civil harassment restraining order must be filed in the Civil Clerk's Office, Room 103; - 7) Probate Law and Motion matters as set out in LRSF 14.10.
+- 3) Discovery and other motions assigned to be heard by pro tem judges are heard in the Discovery Departments; - 4) Motions to tax costs, for new trial, and to set aside and vacate judgments and enter a different judgment must be heard by the judge who presided at the trial or proceedings unless that judge is not available; - 5) Apportionment motions in asbestos cases are heard in Department 505 on Mondays at 9:00 a.m. and Fridays at 1:30 p.m.
+Call Department 505 at (415) 551-3796 after 2:00 p.m. to schedule a hearing date; - 6) Applications for civil harassment restraining order must be filed in the Civil Clerk's Office, Room 103; - 7) Probate Law and Motion matters as set out in LRSF 14.10.